2009 Major League Baseball postseason: (1) New York Yankees vs. (2) Los Angeles Angels of Anaheim

 † Game 6 was originally scheduled to be played on Saturday, October 24, but was postponed because of rain.

-This was the third postseason meeting between the Angels and Yankees (2002, 2005).
+This was the third postseason meeting between the Angels and Yankees (2002, 2005), and their first postseason meeting outside of the ALDS.
 The previous two meetings were won by the Angels.
-The Yankees defeated the Angels in six games to return to the World Series for the first time since 2003, effectively preventing an all-Los Angeles World Series from occurring.
+The Yankees defeated the Angels in six games to return to the World Series for the seventh time in thirteen years.

 CC Sabathia and Mariano Rivera kept the Angels’ offense at bay in a 5-1 Yankees victory in Game 1.
 Game 2 went into extra innings thanks to a bases-loaded wild pitch by Yankees’ starter A. J. Burnett in the top of the fifth.
 The Angels took their first lead in the top of the eleventh, but Alex Rodriguez extended the game with a solo home run in the bottom of the inning.
 The Yankees would win in the bottom of the thirteenth thanks to Jerry Hairston Jr. storming home from second base.
 In Game 3, despite A-Rod, Derek Jeter, Johnny Damon, and Jorge Posada all homering for the Yankees, the Angels eked out a win after eleven innings thanks to an RBI double from backup catcher Jeff Mathis.
 In Game 4, the Yankees blew out the Angels to take a 3–1 series lead.
 In Game 5, the Angels took a 4-0 lead early, but it would be erased from a six-run seventh from the Yankees’ offense.
 However, the Angels retook the lead with three runs in the bottom of the seventh, and Brian Fuentes got the save to send the series back to the Bronx.
 Returning Yankee-legend Andy Pettitte and Rivera limited the damage done by the Angels’ bats as they guided New York to a 5-2 win and the pennant.

 The Yankees would return to the ALCS the next year, but they lost to the Texas Rangers in six games.
 They would win their next pennant in 2024 over the now-Cleveland Guardians in five games.